-The Minnesota Board of Dietetics and Nutrition Practice (BDNP) is committed to Minnesota's statewide affirmative action efforts and equal employment opportunity policies.
+The Minnesota Board of Optometry is committed to Minnesota's statewide affirmative action efforts and equal employment opportunity policies.
 I affirm my personal and official support of these policies which provide that:

-- Discrimination against employees or applicants on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated; - The Board of Dietetics and Nutrition Practice is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - The Board of Dietetics and Nutrition Practice is committed to an objective of hiring members of protected groups when vacancies occur if an apparent underutilization of protected group members exists in the work force; - The Board of Dietetics and Nutrition Practice is committed to the retention all qualified, talented employees, including protected group employees; - The Board of Dietetics and Nutrition Practice is committed to the implementation of the affirmative action policies, programs, and procedures as amended by the Statewide Affirmative Action Hiring Goals for Persons with Disabilities Task Force; and - The Board of Dietetics and Nutrition Practice is committed to the hiring and retention of individuals with disabilities who can perform the essential functions of the job with or without reasonable accommodation.
+- Discrimination against employees or applicants on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated; - The Board of Optometry is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - The Board of Optometry is committed to an objective of hiring members of protected groups when vacancies occur if an apparent underutilization of protected group members exists in the work force: - The Board of Optometry is committed to the retention all qualified, talented employees, including protected group employees; - The Board of Optometry is committed to the implementation of the affirmative action policies, programs, and procedures as amended by the Statewide Affirmative Action Hiring Goals for Persons with Disabilities Task Force; and - The Board of Optometry is committed to the hiring and retention of individuals with disabilities who can perform the essential functions of the job with or without reasonable accommodation.

-Cindy Greenlaw Benton, Personnel / Contracts Officer, Health-Related Licensing Boards-Administrative Services Unit, will act as the Board of Dietetics and Nutrition Practice Affirmative Action Officer designee and ADA Coordinator designee.
+Cindy Greenlaw Benton, Personnel / Contracts Officer, Health-Related Licensing Boards-Administrative Services Unit, will act as the Board of Optometry Administrators Affirmative Action Officer designee and ADA Coordinator designee.
 She is located at 2829 University Avenue SE, Suite 445, Minneapolis, MN 55414, telephone number 651-201-2737.
-Laurie Mickelson, Executive Director, BDNP, Anna Hartsel, BDNP, and Cindy Greenlaw Benton will share responsibility for monitoring the day-to-day activities of the program.
+Laurie Mickelson, Executive Director, Board of Optometry, Anna Hartsel, Board of Optometry, and Cindy Greenlaw Benton will share responsibility for monitoring the day-to-day activities of the program.

-Anyone interested in reviewing the Board of Dietetics and Nutrition Practice affirmative action plan or who has concerns about affirmative action or equal opportunity issues, may request a copy of the plan from Anna Hartsel, Board of Dietetics and Nutrition Practice.
+Anyone interested in reviewing the Board of Optometry affirmative action plan or who has concerns about affirmative action or equal opportunity issues, may request a copy of the plan from Anna Hartsel, Board of Optometry.

-It is the policy of the Board of Dietetics and Nutrition Practice to provide an employment environment free of any form of discrimination or discriminatory harassment as prohibited by federal, state, and local human rights laws.
+It is the policy of the Board of Optometry to provide an employment environment free of any form of discrimination or discriminatory harassment as prohibited by federal, state, and local human rights laws.
 We strive to provide equal employment opportunities and the best possible service to the citizens of Minnesota.